common-voice/community-playbook/.github/ISSUE_TEMPLATE/FEATURE_REQUEST_TEMPLATE.md

 ---
-name:
+name: Content request
-about: Template for proposing a new feature
+about: Content that you would like featured onto the playbook
-title:
+title: Content request
-labels: ''
+labels: 'content'
-assignees: ''
+assignees: '@heyhillary'

 ---